siued/Kittin-Expansion/README.md

 ### To Do
 - [ ] make the ears be ears
-- [ ] add docstrings to the world manager
+- [ ] add docstrings and typing to the world manager
 - [ ] add docstrings to the constants
 - [ ] refactor game.py
-- [ ] add docstrings to the game
+- [ ] add docstrings and typing to the game